wp-plugins/sp-client-document-manager/readme.txt

 === Plugin Name ===
 Contributors: smartypants
 Donate link: http://smartypantsplugins.com/donate/
-Tags: distribution of documents,project management, document manager,document organization, file uploader, customer file manager, customer files, Requires at least: 2.0.2
+Tags:project management, online document manager,website based document organization, share documents securely, customer file manager, client files, Requires at least: 2.0.2
 Tested up to: 3.5
-Stable tag: 1.4.3
+Stable tag: 1.4.4

 SP CLIENT DOCUMENT MANAGER ALLOWS FOR SIMPLIFIED CUSTOMIZATION.
-Customize, import, organize, and share one or multiple documents all with one-click technology.
+Customize, import, organize, and share one or multiple documents all with one-click.

 == Description ==

 A sophisticated document manager the plug-in provides assurances that the user has complete control over the flow of information.
-Businesses utilizing the SP CDM are able to maintain document organization, manage client documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage process.
+Businesses utilizing the SP CDM are able to maintain document organization, manage client documents and accounts, control individual documents, and select specific distribution of documents all in an easy to manage online process.
 This new SP plug-in also demonstrates how quickly a business can take hold of their interactions with clients, vendors, and all in between.
 With a straight-forward layout, access to template modifications and easy to manage features; clients can add and modify projects.

 We also now offer a premium version; please check out our website for more information: http://smartypantsplugins.com/sp-client-document-manager/

-Now works with WordPress Multi Site!
+Now gworks with WordPress Multi Site!

 **[Click here to try out a demo](http://smartypantsplugins.com/client-upload-demo/ "Click here to try out a demo")**